jensjepsen/growing-neural-cellular-automata/frontend/src/md/intro.md

 ---

 Below is **my reproduction** of the original work by **Alexander Mordvintsev, Ettore Randazzo, Eyvind Niklasson, Michael Levin**, in [Growing Neural Cellular Automata](https://distill.pub/2020/growing-ca/).
-In their work, the authors show how to **learn** the update function of a cellullar automata, in such a way, that the cells grow into an arbitrary image, that can regenerate if parts of it are destroyed.
+In their work, the authors show how to **learn** the update function of a cellular automata, in such a way, that the cells grow into an arbitrary image, that can regenerate if parts of it are destroyed.
 Amazing!

 See my PyTorch implementation and how I deploy the trained automata using ONNX, here: [Growing and deploying CA's](https://github.com/jensjepsen/growing-neural-cellular-automata).
 Or, even better, play around with the interactive automata below, to see what all the fuss is about!